grst/grst.github.io/bioinformatics/_drafts/hallmarks-draft.md

 **reusability**, defined by the ability to reuse the code for multiple datasets and for diverse goals of data analysis.

-In contrast, *Data analysis reports* mostly build upon existing software packages and are specifically adapted to produce interpretable results for a certain dataset.
+In contrast, *data analysis reports* mostly build upon existing software packages and are specifically adapted to produce interpretable results for a certain dataset.
 The main goal of data analysis reports is **reproducibility**, defined by the ability to reproduce the results when run in another computing